It’s said breakfast is the most important meal of the day, but that’s not always true.

 Instead of Pancakes, Eat Whole-Grain Pancake or Waffle with Fresh Fruit.

-Instead of Fried Eggs, Eat an Egg White Omelet or Scrambled Eggs.
+Try an Egg White Omelet or Scrambled Eggs instead of Fried Eggs.

 Instead of Bacon or Sausage, Eat Lean Ham or Canadian Bacon.